Skip to main content

 8. On the Configuration page select the deployment configuration to be used.
 In this scenario the easy deployment method is used.

 Note ONTAP Tools 10 features multiple deployment configurations including high-availability deployments using multiple nodes.
-For documentation on all deployment configurations, refer to Prepare to deploy ONTAP tools for VMware vSphere.
+For documentation on all deployment configurations and prerequisites, refer to Prerequisites for deploying ONTAP tools for VMware vSphere.

 Select network